-Our draft recommended maximum prices for Revenue NSW are set out below
+Our recommended maximum prices

-Table 1.1 Revenue NSW maximum prices to ELNOs (real \$2018-19)
+Table 1 Revenue NSW maximum prices to ELNOs (real \$2018-19)

-ELNO cost IPART maximum price to ELNOs Costs relating to ELNO subscriber support \$15.20 per support inquiry to Revenue NSW (based on reported Revenue NSW costs) Testing for ELNO product releases that exceed base level frequency.
-(Base level is two major and two minor releases per year, per ELNO) \$125,000 per ELNO for each product release that exceeds base level Bespoke service changes Costs are likely to vary, and so Revenue NSW and ELNOs should negotiate a price for these activities through contractual arrangements (with any disputes being resolved by the eConveyancing national regulator) ^a a $\,$ The IGA review has proposed several options for a new eConveyancing regulator Source: IPART, information provided by Revenue NSW.
+Revenue NSW cost relating to ELNOs IPART maximum price to ELNOs ELNO subscriber support to resolve duties verification errors ELNOs to pay a share of \$608,000, proportional to the number of support inquiries generated by each ELNO).
+Revenue NSW support activities (including testing for ELNO releases) that exceed base level frequency.
+Base level is two major and two minor releases per year, per ELNO. \$38,000 for major release support activities \$21,000 for minor release support activities For all Revenue NSW system changes (resulting from base-level or non-base-level ELNO activity) Costs are likely to vary, and so Revenue NSW and ELNOs should negotiate a price for these activities through contractual arrangements (with any disputes being resolved by the eConveyancing national regulator)